JPWILSON/SUPALIST/README.md

 ## Introduction

-The world has a lot of information that could be useful to many, many people, if it were, collected/ stored/ organized in more useful ways.
+The world has a lot of information that could be useful to many, many people -  if it were, collected/ stored/ organized in more useful ways.
 That is, curated better.

 Supalist is an attempt to curate information in a certain format that many may find useful: lists.
 Not all information is useful in this format, but at the very least, a few hundred billion lists should be of